ThatJohn/food-api/README.md

-# README
+# John's food API

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a small project to practice my Rails skills.
+I wasn't really intending to upload it.

-Things you may want to cover:
+Just clone, run `bundle install`, run `rails s` and hit these endpoints with Postman or similar:

-* Ruby version
+* get "/", to: "trucks#index"

-* System dependencies
+* get "/trucks", to: "trucks#index"

-* Configuration
+* post "/truck", to: "trucks#create"

-* Database creation
+* get "/truck", to: "trucks#index"

-* Database initialization
+* get "/truck/open", to: "trucks#open"

-* How to run the test suite
+* get "/truck/closed", to: "trucks#closed"

-* Services (job queues, cache servers, search engines, etc.)
+* get "/truck/:id", to: "trucks#show"

-* Deployment instructions
+* put "/truck/:id", to: "trucks#update"

-* ...
+* delete "/truck/:id", to: "trucks#destroy"